MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/using-the-xaml-hosting-api.md

 The following diagram illustrates the hierarchy of objects in a XAML Island that is hosted in a desktop app.

 * At the base level is the UI element in your app where you want to host the XAML Island.
 This UI element must have a window handle (HWND).
-Examples of UI elements in which you can host a XAML Island include a [window](/windows/desktop/winmsg/about-windows) for C++ Win32 apps, a [System.Windows.Interop.HwndHost](/dotnet/api/system.windows.interop.hwndhost) for WPF apps, and a [System.Windows.Forms.Control](/dotnet/api/system.windows.forms.control) for Windows Forms apps.
+Examples of UI elements in which you can host a XAML Island include a [window](/windows/desktop/winmsg/about-windows) for C++ desktop apps, a [System.Windows.Interop.HwndHost](/dotnet/api/system.windows.interop.hwndhost) for WPF apps, and a [System.Windows.Forms.Control](/dotnet/api/system.windows.forms.control) for Windows Forms apps.

 * At the next level is a **DesktopWindowXamlSource** object.
 This object provides the infrastructure for hosting the XAML Island.
 Your code is responsible for creating this object and attaching it to the parent UI element.